+Sustainability objective (and related SDG)

+Highlights in the year

+FY22 goals

-(and relat bility objective ted SDG) Highlights in the year FY22 goals SUSTAINABLE PROTEIN PRODUCTION AND FOOD QUALITY Advancing animal genetic improvement to help our customers breed more productive and resilient animals which produce better milk and meat more efficiently and sustainably.
-Drove further genetic improvements in both porcine and bovine species Continued our work to combat PPRSv in pigs and completed controlled research trials as well as submission of regulatory information to the US Food and Drug Administration Continue driving porcine and bovine genetic improvement and rapidly disseminate the genetics to customers globally by: (i) increasing porcine genetic improvement index by one standard deviation per generation; (ii) increasing bovine genetic improvement index by one standard deviation per generation; an (iii) continuing to improve beef genetics based or feed efficiency, quality and reduce greenhous gas emissions.
-2 ZERO HUNEER 2.1 end hunger Continue responsible development of gene editing technology, to aid disease resistance and animal well-being 2 ZERO RUNEER 2.3 productivity and incomes of small-scale food producers 13 claure Annos 13.1/13.2 strengthen resilience and adaptive capacity to climate- related hazards and natural disasters in all countries Reduce DNMENT e the environmental : of our own operations Undertook environmental audits of four key office and production facilities in the US, with energy efficiency and Launch environmental sustainability initiatives across the Company consistent with Climate Change Policy targets for GHG emission 12 RESPONSENCE CONSUMPTION AND PRODUCTION 12.5 waste/manures maintenance actions identified Audited 89.5% of PIC-owned production sites Generated 315,627 kWh of energy from biogas Commenced implementation of additional solar schemes in the US, which will come online in FY22. reductions Execute and explore opportunities for wider deployment of renewable energy solutions acro ABS and PIC sites 7 AFFORDABLE AND CLEAN EMERST 7.2/7.3 renewables and energy efficiency > Work to address slurry and manure managemen challenges by exploring technological innovation > Conduct environmental audits of material faciliti > Maintain scope and measures of PIC audits on 13 Chure 13.2 low carbon transition Trialled electric vehicles in UK fleet Examined slurry management actions owned production, including 80% of owned sites Continu L WELL-BEING uously improve animal eing across our business ide > 100% of employees with animal care responsibilities received training on Genus animal care standards > Continued investment in PIC and ABS animal housing facilities > Maintained animal care standards Ensure employees with animal care responsibilities are regularly trained on Genus animal care standards Continue investment in animal housing facilities Maintain and improve animal care standards an operating procedures, to ensure alignment with best practice OF CHC Be a pe dynam NSIBLE EMPLOYER DICE eople magnet with a ic, inclusive and safe g environment Reduced vehicle incidents by 16.9% to 183 Reduced recordable injury frequency rate1 by 21.46% to 2.05 Maintain or improve employee engagement, making Genus an enjoyable and fulfilling place to work Achieve a rolling 5% year-on-year reduction in occupational road risk to 193 vehicle incidents or fewer Achieve a rolling 5% year-on-year reduction in recordable injury frequency rate to 2.36 or less make a vely engage and positive contribution munities of which we Recruited 164 staff into PIC and ABS production sites Support measures to prevent and continue to respond to local community crises, recruit into local farms and encourage support for charities close to the local businesses and aligned with our mission 11 SUSTAINABLE CITIES 11.5 disaster deaths 15 UFE ON LAND 15.6 equitable sharing of genetic resources
+SUSTAINABLE PROTEIN PRODUCTION AND FOOD QUALITY

+Advancing animal genetic improvement to help our customers breed more productive and resilient animals which produce better milk and meat more efficiently and sustainably.

+- Drove further genetic improvements in both porcine and bovine species - Continued our work to combat PPRSv in pigs and completed controlled research trials as well as submission of regulatory information to the US Food and Drug Administration - Continue driving porcine and bovine genetic improvement and rapidly disseminate the genetics to customers globally by: - (i) increasing porcine genetic improvement index by one standard deviation per generation; (ii) increasing bovine genetic improvement index - by one standard deviation per generation; and (iii) continuing to improve beef genetics based on feed efficiency, quality and reduce greenhouse aas emissions. - Continue responsible development of gene editing technology, to aid disease resistance and animal well-being end hunger productivity and incomes of small-scale food producers strengthen resilience and adaptive capacity to climaterelated hazards and natural disasters in all countries

+2 ZERO HUNGER CCC 2.1

+ENVIRONMENT

+Reduce the environmental impact of our own operations

+12.5 waste/manures

+7.2/7.3 renewables and energy efficiency

+low carbon transition

+- Undertook environmental audits of four key office and production facilities in the US, with energy efficiency and maintenance actions identified - Audited 89.5% of PIC-owned production sites - Generated 315,627 kWh of energy - Commenced implementation of additional solar schemes in the US, which will come online in FY22. - Trialled electric vehicles in UK fleet - Examined slurry management actions - Launch environmental sustainability initiatives across the Company consistent with Climate Change Policy targets for GHG emission reductions - Execute and explore opportunities for wider deployment of renewable energy solutions across ABS and PIC sites - Work to address slurry and manure management challenges by exploring technological innovations - Conduct environmental audits of material facilities - Maintain scope and measures of PIC audits on owned production, including 80% of owned sites

+ANIMAL WELL-BEING

+Continuously improve animal well-being across our business worldwide

+- 100% of employees with animal care responsibilities received training on Genus animal care standards - Continued investment in PIC and ABS animal housing facilities - Maintained animal care standards - Ensure employees with animal care responsibilities are regularly trained on Genus animal care standards - Continue investment in animal housing facilities - Maintain and improve animal care standards and operating procedures, to ensure alignment with best practice

+RESPONSIBLE EMPLOYER OF CHOICE

+Be a people magnet with a dynamic, inclusive and safe working environment

+- Reduced vehicle incidents by 16.9% - Reduced recordable injury frequency rate1 by 21.46% to 2.05 - Maintain or improve employee engagement, making Genus an enjoyable and fulfilling place - Achieve a rolling 5% year-on-year reduction in occupational road risk to 193 vehicle incidents - Achieve a rolling 5% year-on-year reduction in recordable injury frequency rate to 2.36 or less

+COMMUNITY

+Proactively engage and make a positive contribution in communities of which we are a part disaster deaths genetic resources equitable sharing of

+Recruited 164 staff into PIC and ABS production sites

+Support measures to prevent and continue to respond to local community crises, recruit into local farms and encourage support for charities close to the local businesses and aligned with our mission

-1 Recordable injury frequency rate is the number of work related incidents that result in injury or illness, work restriction, or require treatment other than first aid.
+Recordable injury frequency rate is the number of work related incidents that result in injury or illness, work restriction, or require treatment other than first aid.